 Orkney Islands Council and Orkney Housing Association have a commitment to consult with you, our tenants and residents, and allow you to take part in the decision-making process.
 We do this by asking you to get involved and share your views in a variety of ways.

-The Resident Panel was set up in May 2014 and its purpose being to drive forward improvements to the service tenants receive.
+The Resident Panel was set up in May 2014 and is shared between Orkney Islands Council and Orkney Housing Association Ltd. That means tenants from both organisations will be on the panel.
+Its purpose being to drive forward improvements to the service tenants receive.
 The Panel meet to choose which service areas to examine and make recommendations for improvements.
 So far they have helped us to produce our first Annual Report.

-The Orkney Islands Council Tenant Participation Strategy can be found in the related downloads section of this page.
+Orkney Islands Council's Tenant Participation Strategy can be found in the related downloads section of this page.

 For information regarding Orkney Housing Associations strategy please visit their website a link to which can be found in the 'Related Sites' section of this page.